oscarotero/simple-crud/README.md

 //And finally, the titles of all these posts
 ```

-If you want to modify the query before run, use a method instead a property to return a Select instance instead a Row/RowCollection with the result:
+You may want a filtered result of the related rows instead getting all of them.
+To do this, just use a method with the same name of the related table and to return the instance of `Select` that you can modify:

 ```php
 $category = $db->category[34];